 I sigh.
 “Stop it you two.
 You are making me feel bad!”

-“You should,” Janice mutters, and I give her a look.
+“You should,” Janice says quietly, and I give her a look.

 I hadn’t really thought about it until Abby had put it into words.
 I had in a way, left Michael hanging all summer.
 No wonder he had looked so nervous when I first saw him.
 He had really thought that I had changed my mind.
 I now felt extremely guilty.

 I finish washing my hands and look at my reflection.
 “I can’t take back not talking to him during the summer, but I can make up for it now.”